Mississippi Valley Blues Fest heading back to Illinois

 “The part of it we're going to use will be available; it's a beautiful space,” Clow said.
 “It's got floor-to-ceiling windows facing the park.
 You have the feel of being in the festival.
 We won't have to rent a giant tent like we normally do.
 The Blues Society is excited to be bringing the festival to the Illinois side of the Mississippi River this year.”

-LeClaire Park has been the primary home of the Blues Festival since its inception in 1985.
-In 1994 and 1995, the fest was held in Moline along the river where the Western Illinois University campus is today.
+LeClaire Park has been the primary home of the Blues Fest since its inception in 1985.
+In 1994 and 1995, the fest was held in Moline along the Mississippi River where the Western Illinois University campus is today.

 Flooding forced the MVBS to move the festival out of LeClaire Park to other spots in Davenport in 1993, 2001, 2008, 2013 and 2014.